Rudolph Valentino: The Sheik

 In 1922, Valentino began work on another Mathis-penned film, Blood and Sand.
 He played the lead—bullfighter Juan Gallardo—and co-starred with Lila Lee and Nita Naldi.
 Initially believing the film would be shot in Spain, Valentino was upset to learn that the studio planned on shooting on a Hollywood back lot.
 He was further irritated by changes in production, including a director of whom he did not approve.

 After finishing the film, Valentino married Rambova, which led to a bigamy trial, as he had been divorced from his first wife, Jean Acker, for less than a full year, as required by California law at the time.
-The trial was a sensation and the pair was forced to have their marriage annulled and separated for a year.
+The trial was a sensation and the pair was forced to have their marriage annulled and to be separated for a year.
 Despite the trial, the film was still a success, with critics calling it a masterpiece on par with Broken Blossoms and Four Horsemen.
 Blood and Sand became one of the four top-grossing movies of 1922, breaking attendance records, and grossing $37,400 at the Rivoli Theatre alone.
 Valentino considered this one of his best films.

 During his forced break from Rambova, the pair began working separately on the Mathis-penned The Young Rajah.
 Only fragments of this film, recovered in 2005, still remain.
 The film did not live up to expectations and underperformed at the box office.
 Valentino felt he had underperformed in the film, being upset over his separation with Rambova.
 Missing Rambova, Valentino returned to New York after the release of The Young Rajah.
 They were spotted and followed by reporters constantly.
 During this time, Valentino began to contemplate not returning to Famous Players, although Jesse Lasky already had his next picture, The Spanish Cavalier, in preparation.
 After speaking with Rambova and his lawyer Arthur Butler Graham, Valentino declared a 'one-man strike' against Famous Players.